Advantages of Silicon Carbide Armor

 Silicon carbide armor achieves stronger ballistic protection with less weight.
 The chief advantage is its low density, approximately 40% lower than that of steel.
 Thus, SiC plates can yield equivalent to or better protection at half the weight, leading to increased mobility and endurance.

 Steel absorbs energy by plastic deformation.
-Unlike it, SiC armor defeats bullets through “consume and crush”.
+SiC ceramic armor defeats bullets through “consume and crush”.
 Upon impact by a projectile, SiC armor either blunt or shatters the bullet tip instantaneously.
 During the time the tip is fracturing, the microscopic fracture cone dissipates impact energy naturally and effectively.
 The backing layer absorbs the rest of the energy to ensure penetration is avoided.
 This impact function provide a ballistic efficiency higher than conventional armor at even thinner plates.

-SiC also offers excellent multi-hit capability.
+SiC armor plate also offers excellent multi-hit capability.
 Its modular tile design ensures that only the struck area is damaged, while adjacent tiles remain intact.
 In contrast, steel armor softens and weakens around the impact zone.
 In addition, silicon carbide is corrosion-resistant, non-magnetic and heat-stable, suitable for extreme environments where steel would fail.